corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/cenm-cli-tool.md

 `-s, --subzone-id=<subzoneId>`
 Sets which subzone to operate on.
 If you are operating on just one subzone you do not need to include this option.

-### Add node information to the Network Map
+### Adding node information to the network map

-To upload node info to the Network Map, you must include an updated **Node Info file**.
+To upload node info to the network map, you must include an updated **Node Info file**.

 **Sample command structure**